jproza/api-transaction-node/README.md

 | `numerator/lock`         | `POST`   | Sets the lock flag (`lock = true`) on the numerator repository, blocking it until the numerator can be accessed.
 There is a timeout parameter which is the amount of time the system will keep trying to acquire the lock (default timeout is 10,000 milliseconds or 10 seconds) - it does NOT release the lock.
 It throws an exception on timeout.
 Only one request can hold the lock at a time, and the lock is not automatically released when the request finishes processing. | `{ "timeout": <number, in milliseconds> }`                        |
 | `numerator/lock`         | `DELETE` | Releases the lock by setting the lock flag to `false`.
 If it's already `false`, it remains unchanged.                                                                                                                                                                                                                                                      | -                                                |

-## Bonus Track (Optional)

-**If time permits**, consider implementing the following bonus tasks, while **these tasks are optional**, completing them will be viewed favorably in the evaluation process.

-### **Calculate Total Receivables per Period**

-Develop functionality to calculate the merchant's total receivables per period.
-The response should include:

-- Total amount of receivables.
-- Amount receivable in the future.
-- Total fee charged.

-### **List All Merchant Transactions**

-Create an endpoint that returns all transactions for a given merchant.